adambloebaum/milb-watcher/README.md

    - Verify email configuration in `config.js`
    - Check service logs for errors
    - Test email configuration manually
+   - Use the test scripts in the `test` directory to verify API and notification functionality

 3. **Permission issues**:
    - Ensure the `milbwatcher` user owns the application directory: